 - 1) What kinds of rights are envisioned under the three different generations of Human Rights?
-Illustrate with suitable example. - 2) What is the role of the state in securing the three generations of Human Rights?

-- 1) What are the different types of rights enumerated in UDHR? - 2) What is the fourth generation of rights?
+Illustrate with suitable examples. - 2) What is the role of the state in securing the three generations of Human Rights? - 3) Discuss the different types of rights enumerated in UDHR?